 The simple structure outlined below is adaptable to most topics.
 The presentation begins with an attention-getter, a claim, and an overview of key points that will be addressed.
 The main part of the speech follows with two to five main points; and concludes with a summary and, in a persuasive speech, a call to action.

-In the Introduction of your presentation, you’ll capture the audience’s attention, tell them who you are, state the main point of your presentation, and provide a preview.
+In the Introduction of your presentation, you will capture the audience’s attention, tell them who you are, state the main point of your presentation, and provide a preview.

 - Attention-getter/grabber A very brief and interesting statement or question that grabs the audience’s attention.
 See Grabber Types below for more details.